pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

   This call is not intended to be used per-frame (use datarefs if at all possible instead).

-  Returns ``None`` on error or out-of-region.
+  Returns ``None`` on error.

   .. note::

-     The above information is from Laminar's documentation.
-It needs to be, um, *clarified*.
+     The above information is from Laminar's documentation, but it needs to be *clarified*. (`XPD-14674 <https://developer.x-plane.com/x-plane-bug-database/?issue=XPD-14674>`_)

-     * It appears to work fine world-wide, with latitudes +/- 90 degrees and longitudes +/- 180 degrees.
+     * It appears to *execute* world-wide, with latitudes +/- 90 degrees and longitudes +/- 180 degrees.
+       **However**, weather outside the current region will be less accurate, due to math errors and METAR information.
+(There is no way of knowing the extent of the *current region*, so the understanding should be "nearby weather is more accurate that far-away weather".
+Generally, within 50nm of current location has good accuracy.)
-       Using values outside that range will result in a ``None`` return value.
+       Using values with illegal latitude/longitude range will result in a ``None`` return value.

      * The ``WeatherInfo.detail_found`` attribute, on a successful return, is the *actual* return value from X-Plane's XPLMGetWeatherAtLocation() call.
 This, I'm told, indicates "if detail weather is found", where *detail weather* refers to the existence of a METAR within about 50 miles of the queried location.
 It is **not** a success/failure return value of the actual WeatherInfo object.
+(Nor is it an indication of "weather in region" vs. "weather out of region".)

        What to do with this ``detail_found`` value?
 Beats me.
 It won't tell you which METAR is nearby, or which of multiple nearby METARs are used perhaps to alter the world-wide